...the synagogue in Capernaum today |

 Could it be that we fail to understand the eternal ramifications of this short life we live in the flesh?
 It is a mystery how it could happen, something above what our human intellect can perceive, but the more I read scripture, the more I come to see that the core of who we are actually, physically changes the more we embrace Who He Is.
 Much on the same order as two distinct people, who remain married for 50 years, begin to take on the same physical characteristics - they begin to "look" alike.
 How many times have you seen that?
 Even though it is a mystery, this phenomenon is still evident all around us.
 Why is it that nowhere in scripture is it recorded that Yeshua ever healed the disciples or delivered them from demons as He had others?
 Perhaps, it is because He empowered them with the same Power He had received from the Father as they embraced the Life He was living?
 After all, in Luke chapters 9 and 10 He sent them out the same way He had been showing them how to live.
 In fact, Yeshua said the same Glory He had received of the Father, He has given to all who would embrace His Life.
 (John 17:20-23, see what it means to live in In Perpetuity with Spirit).
 What Glory was He speaking of?

 When Moses asked to see YHVH's "glory" (Exodus 33:18), what ultimately passed before him were the actual, realized Nature and Characteristics of YHVH - they were visible, they could be "seen".
 One Hebrew meaning of the word "glory" is literally translated "liver" (see the Power In His Name for a full explanation).
 The liver is the organ that cleanses the blood of our physical bodies and the only organ that has the ability to reproduce itself.
 Notice that in the passage of John 1:12-13, it is only those who receive YHVH by believing in His Name that are given the power to become a 'son of YHVH'.
-His Glory Only to those Who believe, that is, only those who are faithful through adherance to His Name.
+Only to those Who believe, that is, only those who are faithful through adherance to His Name.
 Whose Name is that verse speaking of?
 The Name of YHVH found in Exodus 34:1-7 and that passage begins with the giving of the Ten Words which constitute the Nature of the Name of YHVH found in Exodus 34:5-7.
 The embrace of the Words of YHVH that contain the characteristics of His Name produces the Blood of Righteousness that cleanses and keeps His Blood pure within those who receive His Words.
 This is why He said in Luke 22:17-19 to take the cup "and divide it among yourselves" - Drink My Blood

 Yeshua said in John 6 above that His flesh was food, the bread of Spirit - which is why His Words are Spirit and Life because the Words He speaks are not His but the Words of His Father, YHVH (John 14:23-24) and is why His Words make those who embrace them "clean" (John 15:3).
 As the "Bread of Life", those who eat of His Flesh abides in Him and He in them.
 What happened to the last food you ate?
 After chewing on it until it was in a manageable form to swallow, your internal functions take over - digesting it until it became a part of you.
 It fed the system that houses the blood.
 The same thing that happens with the food we eat also happens with what we see, what we hear, what we think and the actions we take upon them - they are internalized and become a part of us.
 According to Yeshua, as we partake of His flesh, the example of Life He led in the flesh - that same phenomena also happens within His Body.
 He said also in Luke 22:17-19 that the bread was His Body and as often as we partake of, have fellowship with, be in communion with His Body, to do so remembering the Way He does it with us.
 That is what the Greek word, koinonia (translated "communion" in English) means - fellowship, intercourse, intimacy.
 This is the same Greek word used by Paul in 1Corinthians 10:16-17 - "I speak as to wise men; judge what I say.
 The cup of blessing which we bless, is it not the communion (koinonia - fellowship, intercourse) of the blood of Yeshua?
 The bread which we break, is it not the communion (koinonia - fellowship, intercourse) of the body of Yeshua?
 For we being many are one bread, and one body: for we are all partakers of that one bread."
 To have koinonia fellowship with YHVH's chosen is what it means to become a citizen of the Kingdom; what it means to have the King of the Kingdom abiding within (Luke 17:20-21) - Eat My Flesh.